Meet the cast and characters of ITV’s Flesh and Blood - TheNewsTrace

 Imelda Staunton performs Mary

 The place have I seen Imelda Staunton earlier than?
-The actress has simply been cast as the third (and remaining) model of Queen Elizabeth II in Netflix’s The Crown, however she has beforehand performed Dolores Umbridge in the Harry Potter movies, and starred in the latest Downton Abbey movie.
+The actress has simply been cast as the third (and ultimate) model of Queen Elizabeth II in Netflix’s The Crown, however she has beforehand performed Dolores Umbridge in the Harry Potter movies, and starred in the current Downton Abbey movie.

 Francesca Annis performs Vivien

 Who’s Vivien?
 Vivien is a 60-something widow who’s decided to dwell her life to the full by having fun with her newfound independence.
-Nonetheless, her three grownup youngsters grow to be instantly suspicious of her budding romance with retired surgeon Mark.
+Nonetheless, her three grownup kids turn out to be instantly suspicious of her budding romance with retired surgeon Mark.

 The place have I seen Francesca Annis earlier than?
 The actress is understood for a spread of TV and movie roles, together with The Libertine, King of Thieves, Deceit, and the interval drama collection Cranford.